 Third National Park in Germany is designated: Niedersächsisches Wattenmeer

-first full time employee is Ms Eva Pongratz
+1986 New Headquarters in Grafenau (DE); first full time employee is Ms Eva Pongratz

-1988 Partnership agreements with IUCN, WCMC and FNNPE (Bulletin 27, 29)
+1988 Partnership agreements with IUCN, WCMC and EUROPARC

-1992 EUROPARC publishes common policy statement on the protection of natural development of ecosystems, as a concept for European protected areas, at GA in Helsinki (FI)
+1992 EUROPARC publishes common policy statement on the protection of natural development of ecosystems, as a concept for European Protected Areas, at GA in Helsinki (FI)

-Publication of “Loving them to Death”
+1993 Publication of “Loving them to Death”

 1998 Seat of the Federation is moved to Germany, registration under German legislation

-In order to ensure harmony in the way protected areas are classified internationally, a first step has been made with the publication of Guidelines for Protected Area Management Categories – Interpretation and Application in Europe, EUROPARC, Grafenau, Germany.
+In order to ensure harmony in the way Protected Areas are classified internationally, a first step has been made with the publication of Guidelines for Protected Area Management Categories – Interpretation and Application in Europe, EUROPARC, Grafenau, Germany.

 2000 Final version of the Charter for Sustainable Tourism in Protected Areas